eford/RVSpectraKitLearn/README.md

 [![codecov.io](http://codecov.io/github/eford/RvSpectraKitLearn.jl/coverage.svg?branch=master)](http://codecov.io/github/eford/RvSpectraKitLearn.jl?branch=master)

-I implemented the generalized PCA algorithm that I've described conceputally for our proposal.
+I implemented the generalized PCA algorithm that I had previously described only conceputally for our proposal.
 The code is at https://github.com/eford/RVSpectraKitLearn.jl

 Some instructions below for trying it out...